-- 22.1 Special Meetings shall be held when requested by: - a) 2/3 of the Board in a written submission to the President; or - b) Members who collectively hold at least five per cent (5%) of the votes that may be cast at a meeting of Members.
-Any such request shall be made in a written submission to the President and the Board, and must set out the purpose for which such meeting is being requested.

-- 22.2 Any Special Meeting requested under By-Law 22.1(b) shall be called by the Board within twenty-one (21) Days of its receipt of the request. - 22.3 The President shall prepare the agenda for the Special Meeting, and shall limit that agenda to the items specified in the Special Meeting request. - 22.4 The agenda of a Special Meeting may not be altered.
+- 22.1 Special Meetings shall be held when requested by: - a) 2/3 of the Board in a written submission to the President and Chief Operating Officer or by a Board motion; or - b) Members who collectively hold at least five per cent (5%) of the votes that may be cast at a meeting of Members.
+Any such request shall be made in a written submission to the President and the Board, and must set out the purpose for which such meeting is being requested. - 22.2 Any Special Meeting requested under By-Law 22.1(b) shall be called by the Board within twenty-one (21) Days of its receipt of the request. - 22.3 The President shall prepare the agenda for the Special Meeting, and shall limit that agenda to the items specified in the Special Meeting request. - 22.4 The agenda of a Special Meeting may not be altered.